polysolmcp/polysolmcp/README.md

 ### What is an MCP Server?

 The Model Context Protocol (MCP) is a standardized way for AI agents to interact with external data sources.
+MCP servers act as bridges between AI clients (like Claude Desktop) and external APIs or services.
-This MCP server acts as a bridge between AI agents (like Claude Desktop) and Polymarket's prediction markets.
+This MCP server specifically connects AI agents to Polymarket's prediction markets.

 ### Features